markpash/tailscale-sidecar/README.md

 `TS_AUTHKEY` is now enabled for this project.
 You can provide this variable with a key, consult the tailscale documentation to determine the appropriate key to use.
 The old `TS_LOGIN` method still works, but it's not advised and it's not very convenient either.

 `TS_SIDECAR_STATEDIR` is the location where the persistent data for the sidecar will be stored.
 This is used to not need to re-authorise the instance.
 In a container setup, you'll want to have this persisted.
-The default path is `./tsstate`.
+The default is `./tsstate`, which will result in Tailscale using `home/nonroot/tsstate` in the Docker container.

+⚠ Tailscale will not use the specified state directory to store the TLS certificates.
+When using the Docker container, you should mount `home/nonroot/.local/share/tailscale`.

 `TS_SIDECAR_NAME` is the name that you wish this program to use to present itself to the tailscale servers, this is what you will see in your panel.